Aphrodite – Greek Goddess of Love and Beauty

-The goddess of love and beauty, Aphrodite (known as Venus in Roman mythology) is one of the most recognizable names in Greek myth.
-Aphrodite is portrayed as a woman of stunning appearance, with whom mortals and gods alike fell in love.
+The goddess of love and beauty, Aphrodite (known as Venus in Roman mythology) is one of the most recognizable names to have come from Greek mythology.
+In all accounts of Aphrodite, she is described as being of a woman of stunning appearance.
+She was irresistible to mortals and gods alike, who all fell in love with her.
+Naturally, many of the myths concerning Aphrodite focus on her beauty, lustful nature, and her many lovers.

 Who Is Aphrodite?